 Urban Montessori Charter School fully embraces the Legislative Intent of the Charter Schools Act and its mandate.
 It is the School’s mission to ensure all children graduating from Urban Montessori Charter School are prepared to be successful academically, socially, and emotionally at any high school of their choice, and the School monitors its own efforts towards this commitment by developing and implementing a comprehensive student growth and monitoring system in alignment with a performance-based assessment system that creates school-wide accountability for every child’s performance (Education Code 47601(a) and (f)).
 The Montessori model thoughtfully combined with arts integration, design thinking, and a comprehensive student growth monitoring and intervention system (Response to Intervention) provides the scaffolding, differentiation, acceleration, and monitoring that low-achieving children may require (Education Code 47601(b)) and a unique public school option generally only available to those who can afford private school (Education Code 47601(e)).
 The founding team is particularly invested in creating both a replicable model and a demonstration site for teacher learning, where teachers can become masters of blending the Montessori model with arts integration and design thinking and create a truly innovative approach that they can share as teacher leaders across Alameda County Office of Education (Education Code 47601(d)).

-The Charter Schools Act of 1992 provides that a petition must contain reasonably comprehensive descriptions of the elements described in California Education Code Section 47605.6(b)(5)(A)-(Q).
+The Charter Schools Act of 1992 provides that a petition must contain reasonably comprehensive descriptions of the elements described in California Education Code Section 47605(c)(5)(A)-(O).
 These subsections of law and the required descriptions are discussed below.
 This document is presented in the order and format suggested by the State Board of Education’s recommended “Model Application.”

 OVERVIEW OF CHANGES